-All work-related accidents or injuries should be reported immediately to their supervisor.
+All work-related accidents or injuries should be reported immediately to their supervisor and the Human Resources Department.
 Employees who are unable to work because of a work-related injury will be notified of their rights and responsibilities under the Texas Labor Code.
 See Workers' Compensation Benefits, page 32 for information on use of paid leave for such absences.